 If you'll be a rising sophomore, junior or senior in high school at the start of the school year, you are eligible to apply.
 While your academic background and leadership experience can be important factors, the quality of your short answers can be just as important.
 FELC wants dedicated, enthusiastic students who are committed to participating during the week.
 No business knowledge is required.

 When you submit an online application, you will be required to create an account.
-You will be able to use this account to make tuition payments and submit important camp forms.
+You will be able to use this account to make tuition payments.

 What do educators think about FELC?